Birmingham Bowl: History

+The bowl was originally played at Legion Field, located west of central Birmingham.
+With construction of a new football stadium on the grounds of the Birmingham–Jefferson Convention Complex closer to central Birmingham, the bowl was expected to move there.
+Since the December 2021 edition, the bowl has been played at Protective Stadium.

 Conference tie-ins

 The bowl originally had a four-year agreement with Conference USA (C-USA) to match a representative of that conference against an opponent from the Big East Conference, but the bowl's officials later appealed to the NCAA for a recertification which was granted in late April 2008.
 In 2008 and 2009, the bowl featured the ninth bowl-eligible team of the Southeastern Conference (SEC) and a team from the Big East Conference.